-When a virtual machine is offline (powered off), Agent for VMware can access the independent disks and RDMs in physical compatibility mode via ESX(i).
+When a virtual machine is suspended or offline (powered off), Agent for VMware can access the RDMs via ESX(i).
 Then, the agent can copy the information from them in a consistent state.
 As a result, the agent is able to back up all of the disks regardless of their mode.